-Most marketers are starting to integrate their marketing channels.
+Most marketers are starting to integrate their marketing channels and marketing automation is clearly taking the lead regarding the technology.
 Better late than never.
 However, simple integration will not be enough.
 While in multi-channel marketing the focus is still often on the channels, touchpoint marketing provides alternatives that revolve around individual customer and prospect touchpoints.

 A nice depiction of the typical multi-channel marketing is this graphic by Twiss that takes into account buyer life cycle, strategy, tactics, marketing goals and more without emphasizing the channels too much.
 Thanks to Dave Chaffey for sharing and commenting on it.

 When it boils down to touchpoint marketing, we see three kinds of models, depending on the approach.
 Touchpoint marketing looks at different touchpoints, visible and invisible, between a brand and a customer in different phases and maps media, needs, etc. as mentioned above.

 Approach 1: the buying stage